Itaú plans to announce a digital bank

 This translates into convenience and agility for customers, who can carry out transactions at any time and from anywhere in the world.

-Customers can be assured that their personal information is safe and secure when using this platform.
+Customers can rest assured that their personal information is safe and secure when using this platform.

 Finally, Itaú's digital bank will offer competitive interest rates and fees compared to traditional brick-and-mortar banks.

-With lower indirect costs for not having physical branches, it allows the bank to pass on cost savings directly to its customers.
+With lower indirect costs due to not having physical branches, it allows the bank to pass on cost savings directly to its customers.

-Overall, Itaú's announcement of digital banking is an exciting development that promises numerous benefits for its customers.
+Overall, Itaú’s announcement of the digital bank is an exciting development that promises numerous benefits for its customers.

 Disadvantages